 Leo Lydon’s brand of self-reliant, DIY entertainment spawned in the Summer of 2011, after riding his bicycle (with guitar on his back) 800 miles from Boston, MA to Toronto, ON.
 The solo-endeavor was the inspiration behind Lydon’s debut album “Spoke on Spokes”, an eight song sketch of the journey that is deeply intertwined in an ambient, poly-rhythmic landscape reminiscent of Bon Iver and Grizzly Bear.
 Lydon, an audio engineer by trade, took it upon himself to write, record, and master the album out of a home studio, and was released with the help of Wonderdrug Records in June of 2012.
 Over the course of the next year, Lydon began adapting his album for a live setting, playing in the subway systems in Boston, in his beginning attempts to share his music via face-to-face, open interaction and story telling.
 In August of 2013, Lydon embarked on what was to be a 1,000+ mile bicycle tour, taking the music of “Spoke on Spokes” from Boston to Cincinnati, with detours down into Texas of the course over two months on the road.
 With the help of Pirate Promotions, music from “Spoke on Spokes” has played on over 45 radio stations across the country, and charted on 9 of them, including large markets like New York, Austin, Philadelphia, and Pittsburgh.
 Lydon relocated to Austin, TX in mid 2014, and plays gigs all around the area, included a residency every Monday and Wednesday night at Shakespeares.
-Be sure to catch material and new releases from the upcoming album “Welcome Home, The Navigator” out March 1st, 2014.
+Be sure to catch material and new releases from the upcoming album “Welcome Home, The Navigator” out May, 2014.

 Tour Write-up in Cohasset Mariner:

 Write-up from Studentatlarge.com: